Khaloyyy/Expense_Tracker/expense_tracker/README.md

-# expense_tracker
+# Expense_Tracker

-A new Flutter project.
+A Flutter mobile application that tracks your daily expenses

 ## Getting Started